EthanTreg/PyTorch-Network-Loader/README.md

 - `optimiser`: Optimizer, optimiser for the network
 - `scheduler`: ReduceLROnPlateau, scheduler for the optimiser
 - `layer_num`: integer = None, number of layers to use, if None use all layers
+- `group`: integer = 0, which group is the active group if a layer has the group attribute
 - `latent_mse_weight`: float = 1e-2, relative weight if performing an MSE loss on the latent space
 - `kl_loss_weight`: float = 1e-1,
   relative weight if performing a KL divergence loss on the latent space